Maz-hub/capstone/README.md

 - manage.py # Django management script

 Trail data is fully dynamic.
 Each hike's page, weather information, images, and comments are loaded from the database in real-time.

+## Live Site
+Check out the live version of Swiss Romande Hikes at https://capstone-jaq1.onrender.com.
+I’ve deployed this project so you can experience the hikes I’ve shared.
+# Known Issue
+While the site is live, I’ve run into a challenge with the map links on trail pages.
+Due to Render’s free tier using an ephemeral SQLite database, the map URLs I add in the admin disappear after about 15 minutes of inactivity when the app goes to sleep.
+I’ve tried various solutions, but haven’t been able to resolve it fully.
+Please run the project locally as described above, where all features, including map links, work as intended.